helins/dsim.cljc/README.md

 :x value would be called the "data-path" (ie. [:asteroids 42 :x]).
 A transition, once it is created, takes 3 arguments: the state it needs to probably modify, its data-path, and the current step.
 A step represents some discrete point in time.
-In a live animation, that would most likely the current millisecond.
+In a live animation, that would most likely be the current millisecond.

 ```clj
 ;; Let us add a transition starting from step 0, lasting 2000 steps, and moving